 A peak sun hour is defined as one hour in which the intensity of sunlight (solar irradiance) averages 1,000 watts per square meter.
-For those of you who know a bit about electricity, you’ll recall this is equal to 1,000 watt hours of sunlight per square meter.
+For those of you who know a bit about electricity, you’ll recall this is equal to 1,000 watt hours (or 1 kilowatt hour) of sunlight per square meter.

 So we can write it as:

 1 peak sun hour = 1 hour of sunlight at 1,000 W/m2 = 1,000 Wh/m2

 And because 1,000 watts is equal to 1 kilowatt, we can also write it as:

 1 peak sun hour = 1 hour of sunlight at 1 kW/m2 = 1 kWh/m2

 Using historical data, we can estimate the amount of sunlight we expect a location to receive per day.
 Then we can express this value in peak sun hours.

 So if, say, you live in Phoenix, AZ, you can expect to receive around 5.8 peak sun hours per day on average.
 Put another way, on an average day, the sun will pump out 5.8 kilowatt hours of sunlight per square meter.